rexresearch

 [0118] The capacity to convert a relatively broad bandwidth of

-the harnessing of solar energy.
-Current solar cells do not have
+for the harnessing of solar energy.
+Current solar cells do not

 spectrum with high efficiency.
 A material with an electronic

-the solar energy in the region of that frequency.
-Fabrication of
+harness the solar energy in the region of that frequency.

-such materials is currently not possible for the entire solar
+Fabrication of such materials is currently not possible for the

-spectrum.
-The devices presented here allow the conversion of parts
+entire solar spectrum.
+The devices presented here allow the

-are most pronounced for light close to the edge of a bandgap where
+paper are most pronounced for light close to the edge of a

-group velocities are small.
-Group velocities two orders of
+bandgap where group velocities are small.
+Group velocities two

-magnitude less than that in air have been experimentally realized
+orders of magnitude less than that in air have been

 [0121] The generalized shock-like profiles of the dielectric